enzo-project/enzo-dev/doc/manual/source/parameters/hierarchy.rst

    1 - If the user specifies ``MustRefineParticlesLeftEdge`` and
        ``MustRefineParticlesRightEdge``, dark matter particles within the
        specified region are flagged.
 Otherwise, the code looks for an ascii input file called MustRefineParticlesFlaggingList.in that contains a list of particle ids to be flagged.
+The ids in this list must be sorted in acending order.
    2 - For use with ellipsodial masking in MUSIC inititial conditions.
 This
        setting uses traditional static grids for intermediate resolution levels.
        MUSIC will generate RefinementMask files and the ``ParticleTypeName``